Foundation Topics

 The code is supported by the Group’s suite of responsible business policies such as our Speak Up policy and our Market Integrity policy.
 All colleagues complete annual mandatory training and assessment on all of these aspects.

-We recognise our role in supporting the local communities where our customers live and work and it is an important part of our sustainable business activity.
+We recognise our role in supporting the local communities where our customers live and work, and it is an important part of our sustainable business activity.
+We focus on providing financial support to local not-for-profit and community groups, and social enterprises who are working to address social issues and make a lasting change in their communities.

 Protecting the integrity of the financial system from financial crime risks including money laundering, terrorist financing, bribery and corruption is of paramount importance to the Group.